National colours of Italy: In the visual arts

 Detail of The Kiss by Francesco Hayez (1859): the green colour shines through the man's sleeve and under the hand of the woman, whose blue dress has white trimmings.
 The tricolour is completed by the man's red trousers.

 The well-known painting The Kiss (1859) by the painter Francesco Hayez hides a reference to the Italian tricolour.
 Beyond the romantic subject, the work has a historical and political significance: Hayez, through the colours used (the white of the dress, the red of the tights, the green of the lapel of the cloak and the blue of the woman's dress), wants to represent the alliance that took place between Italy and France through the Plombières Agreement (21 July 1858), of a secret nature, which were the premise of the Second Italian War of Independence.

 Hayez's work was resumed three years later by Giuseppe Reina in his painting Una triste novella, in which the painter clearly composes a tricolour, juxtaposing a green box, a red shawl and the white skirt of the female figure represented.
 Previously, Hayez had already artfully inserted the tricolour in two of his other paintings, The two apostles Giacomo and Filippo (1825–1827) and Ciociara (1842).
 In both works, the colours of the clothes of the subjects portrayed still recall the Italian national colours.

 In literature

-Leaves, flowers and berries of the strawberry tree, whose colors recall the Italian national colours: for this reason this bush is considered one of the National symbols of Italy.
+Leaves, flowers and berries of the strawberry tree, whose colours recall the Italian national colours: for this reason this bush is considered one of the National symbols of Italy.

 Many romance poets dedicated some of their literary works, drawing combinations and symbolisms, to the three Italian national colours: